How Much Does a Render Farm Cost in 2026? Pricing Models, Per-Frame Math, and When to Go Cloud

 Most farms render a test frame to estimate your job cost.
 This is generally accurate for animations where frames are similar, but it can be off for scenes where complexity varies across frames (a camera flythrough that starts in a simple corridor and ends in a detailed atrium, for example).

-Pricing Comparison: Super Renders Farm vs. Industry
+Pricing on Super Renders Farm

-- 450+ CPU nodes (Dual Xeon E5-2699 V4) and 20 GPU nodes (RTX 5090 32 GB) available on demand
+- 20,000+ CPU cores (Dual Xeon E5-2699 V4) and a dedicated GPU fleet (RTX 5090, 32 GB VRAM) available on demand.

-- Transparent estimates — test frame rendered before you commit, cost shown upfront with priority options
+- Transparent estimates — test frame rendered before you commit, cost shown upfront with priority options.

 Our pricing page has a cost calculator where you can estimate your job.
 For V-Ray and Corona CPU rendering — which accounts for about 70% of our workload — the per-frame cost for a typical archviz scene lands between $0.10 and $1.50 depending on complexity and resolution.

-For GPU rendering with Redshift or Octane, expect $0.06–$2.00 per frame depending on scene complexity and resolution.
+For GPU rendering with Redshift or Octane, expect $0.06 – $2.00 per frame depending on scene complexity and resolution.
 The RTX 5090 hardware means fewer frames fail due to VRAM limits, which reduces waste and re-render costs.

 Making the Decision: A Simple Framework